This information should not be relied upon as legal or professional advice. Read the disclaimer.

 - premises forming part of a hospital or nursing home which are used to provide a care home service

-The Controlled Waste (England and Wales) Regulations 2012 (SI 2012/811), as amended, extend the circumstances in which waste should be treated as household waste to further sources, including places of worship and penal institutions, among others.
+The Controlled Waste (England and Wales) Regulations 2012 ,as amended, extend this list to further properties, including places of worship and penal institutions.

-While under section 45 of the EPA 1990 a local authority must arrange for the collection of household waste, there are specified exceptions to this duty, including where the premises are “so isolated or inaccessible that the cost of collecting it would be unreasonably high”.
+Section 45 of the EPA 1990 provides an exemption to the household waste collection duty of where the premises are, “so isolated or inaccessible that the cost of collecting it would be unreasonably high”.

-Can the local authority charge for the collection of household waste?
+Can a local authority charge for the collection of household waste?

 Yes, but only for specified types of household waste.

-Section 45(3) of the EPA 1990 provides that “no charge shall be made for the collection of household waste except in cases prescribed in regulations made by the Secretary of State.”
+Section 45(3) of the EPA 1990 provides that “no charge shall be made for the collection of household waste except in cases prescribed in regulations”.

-Paragraph 4 of Schedule 1 to the Controlled Waste (England and Wales) Regulations 2012 (SI 2012/811), as amended, provides for these exceptions.
+Paragraph 4 of Schedule 1 to the Controlled Waste (England and Wales) Regulations 2012, as amended, provides for these exceptions.
 It includes (among other things):